flplima/laika/README.md

 # Laika

-Laika is an open-source personal assistant made for developers, designed to be easy to deploy and adapt.
+Laika is an open-source personal assistant made for developers, designed to be easy to adapt.

 **[Leia-me em português](https://github.com/felipelima555/laika/blob/master/README_pt-BR.md)**

-Basically, using dependency injection and some decorators, it is extremely simple to add new features to Laika.
-The ```@MessageHandler``` decorator injects the metadata that teach Laika how to respond to your messages.
+It's extremely simple to add skills to Laika.
+Just use decorator ```@MessageHandler``` in your methods, which will inject the metadata that teach Laika how to respond to your messages.

 <img src="https://user-images.githubusercontent.com/20775579/90994643-c10a8e80-e58f-11ea-9949-ac5594e09fc4.png" />